IsaacBell/IsaacBell/README.md

-### 👋 Welcome. 欢迎大家。여러분 안녕하세요.

 I'm Isaac.
-I work full-stack with Javascript, C++, Ruby, and some Python.
+I write code with Javascript, C++, Ruby, and sometimes Python.

-This Github account holds my hobby projects, algorithms, and scratch code.

-I'm currently enjoying competitive programming in my spare time, and participating in contests where I am able.
+Currently involved in the competitive programming scene, and participating in contests where I am able.

 - 🔭 I’m currently working on ...